 Rabbi Lazer Brody was born in Washington, D.C. in 1949.
 Upon completing his agriculture studies at the University of Maryland, he moved to Israel in 1970, joined the Israel Defense Forces regular army and served in an elite infantry unit.
 He is a veteran of two wars and many counter-insurgence operations.

-Following the Israel-Lebanon conflict of 1982, Rabbi Brody could no longer ignore the hand of Hashem in his life.
-He left his mountaintop farm to study Torah in Jerusalem.
+Following the Israel-Lebanon conflict of 1982, Rabbi Brody embarked on a new direction in life and left his mountaintop farm to study Torah in Jerusalem.

 Nine years of intensive Talmudic, ethics, and legal studies, led to his rabbinical ordination in 1992.
 He subsequently furthered his postgraduate learning as the understudy of the famed Melitzer Rebbe in Ashdod.

 In 2005, Rabbi Brody began devoting his time to outreach, spreading the light of emuna - pure and simple faith - all over the English-speaking world.
 He has translated many of Rabbi Shalom Arush's major works including the international bestseller, "The Garden of Emuna."
-His English CDs - translations and adaptations of Rav Arush's emuna lessons - now circulate worldwide in over 125 titles and more than a million copies.
-Rabbi Brody is also the English-language editor of Breslev Israel's highly popular English-language website at www.breslev.co.il, and the founder and director of Emuna Outreach.
+His English CDs - translations and adaptations of Rav Arush's emuna lessons - now circulate worldwide in over 140 titles and more than a million copies.
+Rabbi Brody is also the English-language editor of Breslev Israel's highly popular English-language website at www.breslev.co.il.

 Rabbi Brody's first book, "Pi Habe'er", is a Hebrew-language contemporary commentary of Torah based largely on the teachings of Rebbe Nachman of Breslev.
 The book has been widely acclaimed, and has received the approbations of Rishon Le'Tzion Rabbi Ovadiah Yosef, the Bes Din of the Eda Haredis in Jerusalem, Rabbi Eliezer Berland, and others.
 His second book, "Nafshi Tidom", also in Hebrew, is a unique guide to coping with verbal abuse, embarrassment and insult.